rusijaputin-creator/imperior-docs/README.md

 The repository history therefore functions as an additional technical audit trail for the development of the documentation architecture.

+---

-13. CURRENT DEVELOPMENT STAGE
+## 13. CURRENT DEVELOPMENT STAGE

-Repository version: v1.0
+**Repository version:** v1.0

 Current priorities include:

-consolidation of the System Zone architecture;
+- consolidation of the System Zone architecture;
-normalization of module navigation;
+- normalization of module navigation;
-documentation consistency;
+- documentation consistency;
-validation of document codes;
+- validation of document codes;
-cross-zone reference control;
+- cross-zone reference control;
-Master Registry development;
+- Master Registry development;
-repository navigation;
+- repository navigation;
-documentation presentation;
+- documentation presentation;
-preparation for further system development.
+- preparation for further system development.

+---

-14. PROJECT STATUS
+## 14. PROJECT STATUS

 IMPERIOR is an independently developed project and remains under active development.